jwilber/old_website/_posts/2014-12-12-figure-with-caption.markdown

 - monroe
 - hague
 - exposition, cable
+While the diction of the other clusters clearly identified the cluster, the WW2-Vietnam cluster was much more vague.
+Still, evidence exists to aid our classification.
+Given words such as _porto-rico_ and _filipino_, we can easily conclude that rhetoric deals with the Pacific.
+Words like _battleship_ hint at an increased navy presence.

+The above results are indeed interesting, though they're not exactly surprising.
 The above results, although interesting, are not surprising.
-After all, after discovering the four blocks in our data, it's no surprise that they have separate vocabulary., the eras differ in the vocabulary utilized, as obvoiusly each speech is a function of the contemporary events..
+After all, after discovering the four blocks in our data, it's no surprise that rhetoric would relate to issues contemporary to the blocks.

-But do the groups differ in manners other than raw diction used?
+A more interesting question is assessing whether or not the groups differ in manner apart from diction.
-We'll pursue this end by investigating the implicit, "meta" features of the text as opposed to the explicit vocabulary used.
-We'll investigate the following features:
+We'll pursue this end by investigating the implicit, "meta" features of the text as opposed to the explicit vocabulary we analuzed previously.
+We'll investigate the following four features across the time domain of our data:

-*
-*
-*
-*
+* Number of sentences used per year
+* Number of words used per year
+* Average word length per year
+* Average sentence length per year

-To make any apparent trends obvious, I fit a regression line to each of the plots.
+To make any apparent trends obvious, a regression line is fit to each of the four plots.

-Counting from left-to-right, top-to-bottom, we can see that the first three plots yield little information about general trends in the data.
-However the fourth plot, Average Sentence Length per Year, clearly reveals a downward slope.
+The results are as follows:

 <img src="/images/avgsent.png" />

+Counting from left-to-right, top-to-bottom, we can see that the first three plots yield little information about general trends in the data, with the lines being more-or-less stagnant.
+However, the fourth plot, Average Sentence Length per Year, clearly reveals a downward slope.

-Note the stark difference in the slope of plot four; the decreasing line indicates that average sentence lengths decrease over time.
+This decreasing line indicates that average sentence lengths decrease over time.
 Is this downward slope just a coincidence, or is this trend legitimately occuring?
-We can determine that this occurence is statistically significant: we'll split our data up into the four groups, calculate the average sentence length/year for each president in said group, and test if the mean length for each group is statistically significant using ANOVA.
+Analyzing the average sentence length per year for each of the four groups via ANOVA determines that this result is statistically significant.

-Our results indicate that it is indeed the case that sentences are getting less complicated over time.
-So why is this the case?
+So sentences are getting shorted over time; why is this the case?
 Perhaps this is an effect of our decreasing attention spans.
-With the increasing importance of technology over the years, informatin has been compressed and, as a result, many attention spans have been lowered.
+With the increasing importance of technology over the years, information has been compressed and, as a result, many attention spans have been lowered.
 Or perhaps networks put pressure on sentence length; after all, although a SOTUS could technically go on for hours, networks airing the speech may put pressure so that they can keep to their schedule after certain time.
 Whatever the reason, the phenomena is indeed occuring.

 However, the above hypotheses are weak as they don't adequately explain why tsuch trends exist for our earliest groups.doesn't explain why this trend exists for our earliest groups.
 Thus, it's hard to say